 Imagine your body as a bustling factory, where raw materials are converted into finished products through a series of interconnected steps.
 Each step involves specific tools and workers, and the final product depends on the precise sequence and efficiency of each stage.
 Metabolic pathways are like these assembly lines within your body.
 They are a series of chemical reactions that transform moleculesImagine tiny building blocks that come together to form everything around you, from water to air to your own body!
 A molecule is a group of two or more atoms held together by strong forces called chemical bonds.
-Think of… Read More, step by step, to produce energy, build new structures, or eliminate waste.
+Think of them as the microscopic Legos that build the world!
+The… Read More, step by step, to produce energy, build new structures, or eliminate waste.
 Each step is catalyzed by a specific enzyme, a biological worker, and the end product serves a vital function for your body’s well-being.

 The term “metabolic pathway” is a composite: